-There are many different brands that make different streaming devices and therefore, even when you narrow down the type of device you want, you will still likely have to make the choice of what platform you want.
+There are many different brands that make different streaming devices and, therefore, even when you narrow down the type of device you are looking for, you’re still likely to need to make the choice of what platform you want to use for streaming.

 - Amazon Fire TV